polatengin/bicep-functionapp-settings/README.md

 ## Solution

+There are a few solutions for the issue

+- Creating a KeyVault to store and retrieve app settings for an environment
+- Creating an App Configuration to store and retrieve app settings for an environment
+- Backup existing configuration _before_ the deployment, restore the configuration _after_ the deployment
 ### Solution #3 (backup settings, restore settings)

 Until `preserveSettings` feature (or a feature like that) is introduced and provided by the Azure Deployment backend API, we should _backup_ the settings _before_ the deployment, and _restore_ it back _after_ the deployment.